skamsie/tmux_settings/README.md

 # tmux settings

-Copy he contents of the repository to your home folder.
+Copy the contents of the repository to your home folder.

 Contains: